Last Updated on June 11, 2022 by Paroma

 DAY 1: EXPLORE MENDOCINO AND FORT BRAGG

-Your journey through the Redwoods beings in Mendocino, a coastal town in Mendocino county that is known for its beaches, hiking trails, coastal views, whale watching spots and great food.
+Your journey through the Redwoods beings in Mendocino, a Northern California coastal town in Mendocino county that is known for its beaches, hiking trails, coastal views, whale watching spots and great food.
 I recommend spending at least one full day in Mendocino/Fort Bragg.
 Here is how to enjoy a day at Mendocino (or you can read my entire Mendocino/Fort Bragg post here for more ideas),

 - Start your day with breakfast at either Garden Bakery or Goodlife Cafe and Bakery

-- Soak in the spectacular ocean views with a hike at Point Mendocino trail
+- Soak in the spectacular ocean views with a hike at Point Mendocino trail (this is also a great spot for whale watching in winter and spring)

 - Stop by Mendocino Botanical garden if you have time-get on the scenic south trail with fantastic views of the ocean